maxcrees/tbl.typ/README.typ

   not currently supported.

 = Version history
+- *Unreleased:* last updated Saturday 12 August 2023
+  - _Breaking changes_
+    - The `"content"` value for the #link-label(`mode`) region option has been renamed to `"markup"` to align with the `eval` element function in Typst 0.7.0.
+The former is now an undocumented alias for the latter which *will be removed in the next release*.

 - *Version 0.0.3:* Saturday 29 July 2023
   - _Breaking changes_
     - The #link-label(`o(...)`) column modifier is now the cell